Alejogb1/job-board/blog-data/why-cant-i-pull-images-from-ecr-in-portainer-or-share-credentials.md

 id: "why-cant-i-pull-images-from-ecr-in-portainer-or-share-credentials"
 ---

 .
 I've seen this issue crop up more than a few times in environments I've managed, so I have some firsthand experience tackling the complexities of ECR, Portainer, and credential management.
 The short answer is: it's usually about how Portainer attempts to authenticate with ECR and the restrictions in place for security best practices.
-But let's go into the weeds a bit, shall we?
+But let's go into the weeds a bit?

 The core challenge revolves around the fact that Portainer, by default, doesn't magically inherit or understand your local AWS credentials.
 ECR, being a service within the AWS ecosystem, requires proper authentication using AWS access keys or IAM roles.
 When you attempt to pull an image, Portainer needs a way to verify that it has the authorization to access the specified ECR repository.
 If the credentials aren't correctly configured, you will inevitably get errors.